Search

 In addition to underdiagnosis, misdiagnosis is also common, and has significant implications for patient care.
 One study found that more than a third of patients diagnosed by their GP with ME/CFS either didn’t meet the criteria for ME/CFS or had other exclusionary conditions, which meant they couldn’t be diagnosed with ME/CFS.[3]

 GPs also need to be educated about safe symptom management approaches that can provide relief from symptoms and improve a patient’s quality of life.
 There are two recommended approaches: pacing and stepwise symptom management, described below.
-Some patients with Long COVID may also benefit from approaches such as pacing.[4]
+Some patients with long COVID may also benefit from approaches such as pacing.[4]

 Underdiagnosis, misdiagnosis, disbelief and inappropriate management from GPs prevent patients from receiving correct care for their condition.
 There is a significant need for greater GP education for those already practicing and for medical trainees in undergraduate programs.
-This will ensure the next generation of people with diseases like ME/CFS and Long COVID don’t suffer the same stigma or poorly informed healthcare.
+This will ensure the next generation of people with diseases like ME/CFS and long COVID don’t suffer the same stigma or poorly informed healthcare.

 The patient: pacing and rest